 The most eye-opening result is the comparison between syntactic and semantic based embeddings:

-especially the information which gives code its
+information, and especially the information which gives code its

-the syntax-only approach they use might not be as sophisticated as,
+syntax-only approach they use might not be as sophisticated as, say,

-It could be that we are comparing the weakest
+code2vec.
+It could be that we are comparing the weakest machine gun to

-instead of to the strongest, which might win
+the weakest pistol, instead of to the strongest, which might win (sorry,

 The authors were nice enough to dedicate a section to the potential usage of their tool in downstream tasks, such as error-code misuse detection.
 That is, they don’t just give the tool, but also show you how to integrate it into a complete machine learning toolchain, which is nice for a research paper, where they usually don’t bother and leave it up to the reader to figure that out.
 More interestingly for us, they focused on bug-finding (although not strictly security-focused), and the automatic repair of such code.
 The results gave an accuracy of 76.5%, which as we haven seen throughout the series, is not bad in this context.